Snopes: 1990s

 In 1994, David and Barbara Mikkelson created an urban folklore web site that would become Snopes.com.
-Snopes was an early online encyclopedia focused on urban legends, which mainly presented search results of user discussions.
+Snopes was an early online encyclopedia focused on urban legends, which mainly presented search results of user discussions based at first on their contributions to the Usenet newsgroup alt.folklore.urban (AFU) where they had been active.
 The site grew to encompass a wide range of subjects and became a resource to which Internet users began submitting pictures and stories of questionable veracity.
 According to the Mikkelsons, Snopes predated the search engine concept of fact-checking via search results.
-David Mikkelson had originally adopted the username "Snopes" (the name of a family of often unpleasant people in the works of William Faulkner) in the Usenet newsgroup alt.folklore.urban.
+David Mikkelson had originally adopted the username "Snopes" (the name of a family of often unpleasant people in the works of William Faulkner) in AFU.

 2000s

-In 2002, the site had become known well enough that a television pilot called Snopes: Urban Legends was completed with American actor Jim Davidson as host.
+In 2002, the site had become known well enough that a television pilot by writer-director Michael Levine called Snopes: Urban Legends was completed with American actor Jim Davidson as host.
 However, it did not air on major networks.